d6lts/views/README.txt

 	 this ever again.
 2/19/2006 allow a complete formsapi setting in any 'options' or 'value' setting for 'filter'.
 	  Retooled the API to be less hackish.
+3/2/2006  Added the ability to expose filters to end user.
+Requires running update.php.